-Arsenal Women v Reading Women
+Arsenal cruise to victory over Reading

-First Half ends, Arsenal Women 3, Reading Women 0.
+Match ends, Arsenal Women 4, Reading Women 0.

+Arsenal scored three first-half goals as they cruised to victory over Reading to extend their lead at the top of the Women's Super League to five points.

+Vivianne Miedema opened the scoring on 22 minutes, and Katie McCabe doubled the advantage two minutes later.

 Line-ups